ValdiviaDev/RTS-balancing-research/docs/README.md

 ***You can find and edit (if you download it) a table that utilizes this last method explained in this [thread](https://www.gamedev.net/forums/topic/685693-rts-unit-balance/?tab=comments#comment-5329035).
 The table has been done by the user of this forum named "HappyCoder".
 This a really good table to use if you need to balance your units.***

+### Other aspects to take in account

+I've calculated the payoff table having only one cost, but in almost any RTS there's more than one parameter to consider when scouting a unit.
+This different parameters could be for example, gold, wood and oil; like in the 1995 [Blizzard](https://www.blizzard.com)'s game, [Warcraft II](https://en.wikipedia.org/wiki/Warcraft_II:_Tides_of_Darkness).

+//FORMULA

+//DPS

 I've taken in account really tangible parameters of a unit, like its HP or DPS, but there are other more intangible parameters to consider when balancing units, like **speed** or **range**.
 One way of telling which range and speed a unit should have could be by commmon sense.
 For example, a more powerful unit in damage should be slower, or have less range; but you can also make some modifications to the formula I explained before.

 ***You can find some more calculations about unit costs, taking in account these more abstract unit parameters in this [thread](http://zero-k.info/Forum/Thread/22670?page=1) of this [Zero-K forum](http://zero-k.info/Forum/).
 Calculations and graphics made by the user of the forum named "Brackman".***